 How to Flag a Project

 Once a deviation has been identified, it is the Product Manager’s responsibility to follow these steps:

-- Create a new deviation document using the Notion template,
+Create a new deviation document by clicking on

 - Summary (one sentence summing up the flag)

 - Flag type (

 - Fill in the details (as much information as possible),